BZoennchen/supercollider-book/chapters/sounddesign/math/intro.md

 The other variant, that is, *deflationary nominalism* assume that numbers are just ways of speaking about properties of the world (e.g., "there are three apples" describes a property of apples, not an abstract "3").
 *Norminalism* avoids mysterious abstract realms but it is hard to or even impossible to account for the objectivity and universality of mathematics.

-The there are *empiricists* like Mill, Lakatos and Putnam (at some stage) who think that mathematics is ultimately derived from our experience with the world, much like the sciences.
+There are also *empiricists* like Mill, Lakatos and Putnam (at some stage) who think that mathematics is ultimately derived from our experience with the world, much like the sciences.
 In this view, mathematical knowledge grows by conjecture, refutation, and revision, not by pure deduction.
 This makes sense of the evolving, human side of mathematics but seems at odds with the timelessness and necessity of mathematics.